 My initial reaction to the realization that every single one of my neighbors for the past 10 years didn’t have to pay a cent for their house was, Why bother trying so hard?
 I was admittedly envious of their good fortune and I felt deflated for having to take a more treacherous path.

-I quickly got over my pity-party and focused on the one big positive: Everything will be OK due to a massive generational wealth transfer!
+I quickly got over my pity-party and focused on the one big positive.
+Everything will be OK due to a massive generational wealth transfer!

 Someone has to slave away so the next generation can have a brighter future.
 It’s the American way.
 We pray our children will have better lives than us because from where I’m standing, life seems so damn competitive.

 Jobs are being outsourced due to cheaper labor and the internet, which makes the transfer of skills much easier.
 Costs for real estate, tuition, food, and gas are rising much faster than wage growth.
 What is a young person supposed to do to get ahead except tell themselves hard truths?

 But after witnessing with my own eyes how every single one of my neighbors over the past 10 years was able to get ahead thanks to the help of their parents, I am no longer as concerned!
 The godfather of my old block has a multi-unit building that generates over $300,000 a year in rent.
 He said his daughter will inherit the building when he passes.
 Lucky her.

 If I ever have children, they will get living help from me as well if they decide to live in San Francisco.
 I’ll make them pay at least 75% market rent so they don’t grow up being entitled brats.
 But still, I will help them out as much as possible because getting ahead is brutally tough.

-And if for some reason your parents didn’t purchase a home 20+ years ago to leave to you and they didn’t save and invest their money wisely over their careers, not to worry!
+And if for some reason your parents didn’t purchase a home 30+ years ago to leave to you and they didn’t save and invest their money wisely over their careers, not to worry!
 Not only are you not spoiled, you’re now able to create your own fortune one dollar at a time to leave to the next generation.